-The Art Academy DVDs are now available online (use the "buy now" button below to purchase).
+DVDs are available online (use the "buy now" button below to purchase).
 You can also buy them in Memphis at the Brooks Museum and Burke's Books.
 When you shop local, a portion of the proceeds will support this nonprofit museum and independent bookstore.

-Read more about The Art Academy in Memphis Magazine and on Live From Memphis.
+Read more about The Art Academy in Memphis Magazine.
 Listen to interviews about the film with director Joann Self Selvidge on WKNO's Checking on the Arts in April (about the film and premiere) and September (about the Process & Preview exhibit).

 The Art Academy follows the improbable story of a tiny school that flourished and adapted over seven decades to become what it is today - the Memphis College of Art.

 Think of it as the little art school that could.
 In its original incarnation, the Memphis Academy of Arts was born out of a great schism between the old Victorian style of art education and the new Modernism of the 1930s.
 “It was a revolution,” as former student Carroll Cloar put it.